microsoft/fast/packages/tooling/fast-tooling-react/README.md

 ```

 This shows the root object of a schema with `$id` of `category-schema-id` that has the properties `color`, `outline`, `font`, `title`, `body`, `footer`, `tracking` and `accessibility` and splits them into categories with the appropriate titles.

+The "Advanced" category has its expand default set to `false`, this means that initially it will be collapsed.

 ### JSON schema keywords